Why I prefer women to handle finances of Nigeria - Buhari

 By Johnbosco Agbakwuru

-PRESIDENT Muhammadu Buhari today said that his decision to place women in strategic positions of his government, like the financial sector, was to ensure effective management of limited resources available and promote a stronger sense of inclusiveness.
+PRESIDENT Muhammadu Buhari on Thursday said that his decision to place women in strategic positions of his government, like the financial sector, was to ensure effective management of limited resources available, and promote a stronger sense of inclusiveness.

 President Buhari stated this when he received a delegation of National, Zonal, State and FCT Women leaders of the All Progressives Congress (APC) led by the party Women Leader, Hajiya Salamatu Umaru Baiwa at the State House.
 Abuja.